 Windsor Castle today

 Today, Windsor Castle is a popular tourist attraction.
 It’s also a venue for hosting state visits.
-The Corona pandemic turned the castle into the main residence of Queen Elizabeth II.
+The Corona pandemic turned the castle into the main residence of the late Queen Elizabeth II.
 Before the pandemic, she lived in Buckingham Palace and visited Windsor Castle on the weekends.
 I really have to visit this place!
 Have you ever been here?

 Do you want to read about other haunted places in Europe?
 Click here!